polemikal/discord-welcome-bot/README.md

 # discord-welcome-bot

-A great intro sound for Discord servers!
+A great intro sounds for Discord servers!

 # Setup the Project